 - Esophageal dilatation: If your esophagus gets too narrow, your doctor may recommend stretching it.
 This can be done during the endoscopy.
 A balloon is inserted through the tube placed in your throat and blown up to stretch the area that has become narrow.

 - Biologic therapy: Biologics are newer, targeted therapies that reduce inflammation.
 Biologics are provided by injection or IV (intravenous).
-The FDA has given orphan drug designation or breakthrough therapy designation to several biologics, including dupilumab (Dupixent®), and benralizumab (Fasenra®).
-The FDA may approve these biologics and others for EoE in the near future.
+The FDA approved dupilumab (Dupixent®) in 2022 as a treatment for EoE.
+Benralizumab (Fasenra®), another biologic, has orphan drug designation.
+The FDA may approve other biologics for EoE in the near future.

 Use the Find an Allergist tool to find expert care for EoE.